We believe everyone, no matter where they live or how much money they have, should have access to basic health care.

 The Affordable Care Act (aka Obamacare) is still in effect and will be unless there's a change in the law.

 2017 brought multiple attempts in Congress to repeal the ACA, along with the Trump Administration’s efforts to sabotage the law.
+In 2018, a group of Republican governors and state attorneys general filed a lawsuit challenging the constitutionality of the entire ACA.
+That lawsuit is ongoing but is expected to land in front of the Supreme Court sometime in 2020.
 But guess what?
-Because of Planned Parenthood patients and supporters who hit the streets, called their representatives, and held townhalls—the ACA is still the law of the land.
+Because of Planned Parenthood patients and supporters hit the streets, called their representatives, and held townhalls over the last few years - the ACA is still the law of the land.
 Minnesotans who enroll during the current open enrollment period will have insurance coverage throughout 2018, guaranteed, as long as they pay their monthly premiums on time.
 Planned Parenthood’s team of skilled enrollment specialists, called Navigators, are available to help our patients access and enroll in health insurance.

 Planned Parenthood is here for good.